neroden/timetable_kit/timetable_kit/tt-spec-documentation.rst

     "heading": "This is the heading at the top of the page.
 Will be prefixed by 'Amtrak's' or 'VIA Rail:' for those agencies.", "agency_css_class": "Override the special agency CSS classes used for the timetable.
 Used to eliminate the automatic prefixing of 'Amtrak's' or to change the heading color.", "aria_label": "This is a short name for the page, like 'Maple Leaf'; will be used to generate aria-label values for page landmarks for screenreaders.
 You SHOULD include this.
-Note underscore, not hyphen.", "table_aria_label": "This is a caption for the main table, used by screenreaders only.
-Usually you can let the program generate it from aria_label.
-Note underscore, not hyphen.", "for_rpa": "If this is present, the timetable will be credited as being made for RPA" "output_filename": "special",
+Note underscore, not hyphen.", "output_filename": "special",
     "reference_date": "20220528",
     "top_text": "This will be printed prominently near the top of the timetable: should be used for special notes for this particular timetable or these particular trains.
 Used for merged/split trains.", "bottom_text": "This will be printed less prominently underneath the symbol key.
+Useful for noting seasonal stations, ticketing restrictions (no Homewood to Chicago tickets except for connecting passengers), or other oddities.", "train_numbers_side_by_side": "If present and truthy, put train numbers at the top of a column side by side like 7/27, desired for trains which split; the default is to stack them one over another like 280 over 6280, desired for connecting trains.", "programmers_warning": "If present, will be displayed when generating timetable.
+A warning for timetable which require manual editing of the GTFS files or something similar.", "dwell_secs_cutoff": "When dwell is shorter than this number of seconds, no arrival time will be displayed, just departure.
+Default is 300 seconds (5 minutes) but it can be made longer to squeeze more lines into the timetable."
+    "times_24h": "Display times in 24-hour time, as 22:01 rather than the default 10:01P"
-Useful for noting seasonal stations, ticketing restrictions (no Homewood to Chicago tickets except for connecting passengers), or other oddities.", "key_on_right": "If present, put the symbol key on the right instead of under the timetable (for long timetables)", "key_baggage": "If present, include the key for checked baggage", "key_d": "If present, include the key for 'discharge passengers only' (D) ",
+    "for_rpa": "If this is present, the timetable will be credited as being made for RPA" "key_on_right": "If present, put the symbol key on the right instead of under the timetable (for long timetables)", "key_baggage": "If present, include the key for checked baggage", "key_d": "If present, include the key for 'discharge passengers only' (D) ",